Paul Jennings (abolitionist): Post-White House years

-After the president ended his second term, the Madisons returned to Montpelier in 1817, bringing Jennings with them.
+After the president ended his second term, the Madisons returned to Montpelier in 1817, bringing Jennings.
 He was 18 years old and continued to serve Madison as his valet for the rest of the president's life.
-Jennings married Fanny, an enslaved woman held on another plantation, and they had five children, who lived with their mother.
+Jennings married Fanny, an enslaved woman held on another plantation, and they had five children who lived with their mother.
 Jennings was with Madison when he died in 1836.

-In 1837, the widow Dolley Madison took Jennings with her when she returned to Washington, DC to live in the winter seasons.
+In 1837, the widow Dolley Madison took Jennings with her when she returned to Washington, D.C., to live in the winter seasons.
 He was forced to leave his family behind but was permitted to visit them occasionally.
-In 1841, she wrote her will, which would free Jennings after her death, the only slave whom she freed in her will.
+In 1841, she wrote her will, which would free Jennings after her death, the only enslaved person whom she freed in her will.
 In Washington as an adult, Jennings saw a much broader community.
 Among its many free blacks at the time were descendants of slaves of the former presidents Washington, Jefferson, and Madison.

-Struggling financially, in 1844 Dolley Madison sold Montpelier and all its property, including its slaves, to raise money to live on.
-That year Fanny, Jennings' wife, died in Virginia.
+Struggling financially, in 1844, Dolley Madison sold Montpelier and all its property, including its slaves, to raise money to live on.
+That year, Fanny, Jennings's wife, died in Virginia.
 The following year, Dolley Madison hired out Jennings to President James Polk in Washington.
-Often slaves who were hired out got to keep a portion of their earnings, but she kept it all, as she was impoverished.
+Often enslaved people who were hired out got to keep a portion of their earnings, but she kept it all.